-According to the 2018 State of Food and Agriculture report published by the Food and Agriculture Organization (FAO), globally women make up about 43 percent of the agricultural labor force worldwide, and in some countries like Zambia, women make up 80 percent of all farmers.
+According to the 2018 State of Food and Agriculture report published by the Food and Agriculture Organization (FAO), women make up about 43 percent of the agricultural labor force worldwide, and in some countries like Zambia, women make up 80 percent of all farmers.

 In addition to participating in farming, most women, particularly in rural areas in Zambia, are also major actors in seed saving, animal husbandry, grain processing, and other tasks related to growing food.
 This is in addition to cooking, cleaning, and taking care of sick elders and children.
 It is women farmers who produce the food that families eat.
-While male farmers often focus on growing commodity crops like maize, rice, and soybeans, women raise, vegetables, and small livestock that nourish families each day.
+While male farmers often focus on growing commodity crops like maize, rice, and soybeans, women raise vegetables and small livestock that nourish families each day.

-Thus, women make significant contributions to agricultural production, rural economies, food security and nutrition, land and natural resource management; and building resilience to climate change.
-Beyond their contribution to food production and nutrition for their families, women engaged in agriculture use it not only as a source of livelihood but also contribute towards a healthier and more resilient environment.
-Examples range from of women in Chongwe District engaging in crop diversity through climate-adaptive irrigation strategies, to women dairy farmers in Kafue district starting a co-operative to pay for their children’s health care and education.
+Thus, women make significant contributions to agricultural production, rural economies, food security and nutrition, land and natural resource management, and building resilience to climate change.
+Beyond their contribution to food production and nutrition for their families, women engaged in agriculture use it as a source of livelihood but also contribute towards a healthier and more resilient environment.
+Examples range from women in Chongwe District engaging in crop diversity through climate-adaptive irrigation strategies, to women dairy farmers in Kafue district starting a co-operative to pay for their children’s health care and education.

 While women are the majority of Zambia’s smallholder farmers, their contributions are at best largely unnoticed and at worst almost universally ignored.
 Women do not have equal access to resources land, credit, education, extension services etc. This lack of women’s empowerment increases maternal under-nutrition, and limits women’s ability to practice positive care behaviors, such as providing sufficient and nutritious complementary foods.
 Therefore, to achieve food and nutrition security for all people, food assistance policies and programs must create conditions that advance, rather than undermine, gender equality and women’s empowerment.
 To achieve this, women need the same access to land, education, and inputs that men currently are offered.
 According to FAO, globally, if resources were available, women’s food production capacity would be increased by 20 to 30 percent and lift as many as 150 million people out of hunger and food insecurity.
 With about 815 million people going hungry worldwide, that’s no small number.